 Our entrance didn’t include a Wine glass or Ice bag.
 We paid for a bottle and received glassed upon purchase of a bottle.
 Access to the food court didn’t make sense for us either since we had already purchased a basket for two in advanced.
 Access to Pinknic Boutiques was also open to everyone, so why it was included in the price was a bit demoralizing.
 Lines to the Ferris Wheel were far too long and bothersome as people spilled drinks on seats and made it unenjoyable.

 Also, do I wish that our $350 ticket got us our first bottle of drink for free?
 Um, YES?!
 Heck, If I pay that much It wouldn’t kill the location to offer even just a glass of rose.
 I’m here to feel fabulous and drink rose all day!
 At some point in my lovely day, I was aggressively harassed by a paramedic who saw my friend relaxing and sleeping as a bad sign.
 Even after confirming she was just tired and rudely and violently waking her up to confirm she was fine it baffled me how he threatened to take her to the hospital.
-Again, I get that this event must have produced a lot of individuals that may have gotten a little too inebriated, it gives no medical professional the right to be aggressively assaulting nor threatening.
+Again, I get that this event must have produced a lot of individuals that may have gotten a little too inebriated, it gives no medical professional the right to aggressively assault or threaten me..
 I have never in my life yelled at a paramedic before, but in this moment he was yelling at me and talking down to me as I had murdered his family.
 After that altercation, I made the decision to leave.
 I would not tolerate anyone giving me and my friend such disrespect.
-Whomever this dude is if you do not like your professional then find something else.
-If you are not happy, then cut what makes your feel miserable, but do not take your frustration and anger on people who paid a lot of money to unwind and relax.
+Whomever this dude was if you do not like your professional then find something else.
+If you are not happy, then cut what makes you feel miserable, but do not take your frustration and anger on people who paid a lot of money to unwind and relax.

 HIGH FIVE TO THE DECORATOR AND THE DESIGNER.
 The entire event was so magically beautiful and with the sun setting, it made me truly believe I was transported to another oasis far from work, depression, and negativity.
 If you don’t get what I mean, just look at all these fabulous pictures I took.

-In conclusion, I would give the event one last shot, but don’t think I’ll pay more for less or the same.
+In conclusion, I would give the event one last shot, but don’t think I’ll pay more for the same.
 Oh, I also forgot to mention, whoever the dude at the fruit popsicle stand was needs to not get hired again for this event.
 It seemed so useless and was doing absolutely nothing while working the counter.
 He gave neither the right answers to the question nor sold popsicles.
 LOL.
 I mean he was good to look at it, but then strip him to his boxers and have him walk around the lawn earning money that way.

 Anyhoo, I don’t expect this blog to get traction, but I thought I should definitely get my thoughts out there.